 - Gather and refine service desk data for improved problem management and feedback to engineering for future product enhancements.

-Data Workflow Example
+Data Workflow Steps

 A data pipeline workflow will likely include many processing steps outlined below to convert a raw data source into an analytics-ready one.